-Following the publication of the Fourth Edition in 2022, the City of Carmel-by-the-Sea, in collaboration with the State of California Office of Historic Preservation (OHP) has decided to fund the preparation of this new Historic Context Statement.
-Major revisions include dividing the historic context into six themes with discrete time periods tied closely to the contextual and architectural developments of the city, with lists of associated property types, their architectural styles, character defining features, eligibility requirements and integrity thresholds.
+Following the publication of the Fourth Edition in 2022, the City of Carmel-by-the-Sea, in collaboration with the State of California Office of Historic Preservation (OHP) decided to fund the preparation of this new Historic Context Statement.
+Major revisions include dividing the historic context into six themes with discrete, chronological time periods tied closely to the contextual and architectural developments of the city, with lists of associated property types, their architectural styles, character defining features, eligibility requirements and integrity thresholds.
 The report also includes the evaluative criteria of the National Register, California Register and the Carmel Inventory.
+The end date for this Historic Context Statement is 1986.